 To Finish: Heat 2 tablespoons (30ml) vegetable oil in a large nonstick or cast iron skillet over medium-high heat until shimmering.
 Add potatoes and cook, tossing, until crisp and golden brown on all sides, about 6 minutes.
 Return to bowl.

-Add remaining tablespoon (15ml) oil to skillet and add red onion (see note above).
+Add remaining tablespoon (15ml) oil to skillet and add red onion (see note).
 Cook, tossing occasionally, until softened and lightly browned, about 6 minutes.
 Add thyme and cook, stirring, until fragrant, about 30 seconds.
 Return potatoes to skillet and add roasted pepper strips, if using.
 Toss to combine and season to taste with plenty of salt and pepper.
 Add cilantro or parsley and toss to combine.
 Serve immediately.